 Skye 7 yrs

 Spayed bitch who has lived with children 5&3 but not a cat.
 She is being rehomed as her owners are moving into rented accommodation and cannot take her with them.
-Skye can be quite vocal when visitors arrive She is being fostered.
+Skye can be quite vocal when visitors arrive She is being fostere

 Castrated dog who is being rehomed due to his owners separating.Lived with adult children and a cat.He has good recall and travels well in the car.
+However Cooper does not like German Shepherds.